 In this guide to claiming compensation for domestic abuse during the lockdown, we will define domestic abuse and provide you with information about the rise in domestic violence during the lockdown in the UK and worldwide.
 We will also point you towards domestic abuse services that can provide you with immediate and long term support.

 Domestic abuse is a single incident or a pattern of behaviour involving coercive, controlling, degrading or violent behaviour.
 When the abuse involves violence, it is known as domestic violence.
 The abuser is often a person’s partner or ex-partner.
 However, an abuser can also be another family member, such as a parent or sibling, or a person’s carer.
+This could include anything from violent physical abuse to sexual assault.

 In the majority of reported cases, the perpetrator of the abuse is a man abusing a woman.
 However, domestic abuse can also take place between people in a same-sex relationship, women can abuse men, and transgender people can also be perpetrators or victims of abuse.
 Domestic abuse can affect people from all walks of life and backgrounds, though some people’s circumstances may make it harder for them to seek and find help.
+Hence us being able to help with potential domestic abuse claims.

 How To Spot Domestic Abuse